Last updated: May 26, 2026

 - People who saw old ACP tablet information and need to know what still exists.

-- SNAP, EBT, Medicaid, SSI, housing assistance, or VA benefit recipients comparing Lifeline options.
+- SNAP, EBT, Medicaid, SSI, housing assistance, or VA benefit recipients checking how proof works.

-Can you get a free government tablet in 2026?
+What does free government tablet mean in 2026?

 | Program or route | Status in 2026 | How it relates to tablets |